Catholic Indulgences: What They Actually Are (and Aren't)

 24. Apostolic Penitentiary, Decree on the Granting of the Indulgence during the Ordinary Jubilee Year 2025 (13 May 2024), §§1–4.
 The decree specifies the pilgrimage routes, the designated jubilee churches, and the provisions for those unable to travel.

-27. 1 Cor 3:12–15 is the classical scriptural warrant for purgatorial purification: the work of those whose foundation is Christ will be tested "with fire," and though the person will be saved, it will be "as through fire."
-The Latin patristic tradition reads this passage consistently with the doctrine of purgatory from Augustine (De Civitate Dei 21.13) through Gregory the Great (Dialogues 4.41).
+27. 1 Cor 3:12–15 is the classical scriptural warrant for purgatorial purification: the work of those whose foundation is Christ will be tested “with fire,” and though the person will be saved, it will be “as through fire.”
+The Latin patristic tradition reads this passage consistently with the doctrine of purgatory from Augustine (De Civitate Dei 21.26; cf. Enchiridion 69) through Gregory the Great (Dialogues 4.41; = 4.39 in the Sources Chrétiennes critical edition, SC 265).
 See Jacques Le Goff, The Birth of Purgatory, trans.
 Arthur Goldhammer (Chicago: University of Chicago Press, 1984).